SPFxHeroes/J.A.R.B.I.S.-Labs/Lab13/README.md

    > The `longDescription` will be displayed on your app's **About** page.
 According to the documentation, you _should_ be able to use `HTML` in the `longDescription` (but we haven't had any luck doing so... yet).
 1. Change the `version` property to `1.0.0.1`

-   > You should increment the version number any time you bundle and package your solution and make changes; this will signal any sites where your solution has been deployed that an update is available
+   > You should increment the version number any time you bundle and package your app and make changes; this will signal any sites where your app has been deployed that an update is available

 1. Change the `supportedLocales` property with the following values: